casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 There should be at least one admin account configured within a network to operate it as a `private network`.
 :::

-**Controlling Accounts and Smart Contracts**
+**Managing accounts and smart contracts**

-Only the administrator accounts have the permission to control accounts and manage smart contracts in a private network.
-This is achieved through a set of entry points that handle enabling and disabling options for account and smart contracts.
+Only the administrators have the permission to control accounts and manage smart contracts in a private network.
 An example implementation can be found at [Casper node's private chain control management](https://github.com/casper-network/casper-node/blob/c8023736786b2c2b0fd17250fcfd50502ff4151f/smart_contracts/contracts/private_chain/control-management/src/main.rs) file.
 This is not an existing contract.
-Only the administrators can use the related Wasm to send the Deploy to the network and then use it to manage, enable, and disable contracts.
+You can use the existing client contracts as an administrator to perform actions as a user.
+You have to sign a Deploy with a normal user executing a Wasm but using administrator's secret key rather than user's secret key.

 Use the below command to generate these contracts,

 ```bash
 make build-contracts-rs
 ```
+Only the administrator can use the related Wasm to send the Deploy to the network and then use it to manage, enable, and disable contracts.
+This is achieved through a set of entry points that handle enabling and disabling options for account and smart contracts.

+- ***To disable a contract***: Execute `disable_contract.wasm` with `contract_hash`and `contract_package_hash` parameters.
+- ***To enable a contract***: Execute `enable_contract.wasm` with `contract_hash`and `contract_package_hash` parameters.
+- ***To disable an account***: Needs to execute `set_action_thresholds.wasm` with arruments `deploy_threshold` set to 255, and `key_management_threshold` set to 255.
+- ***To enable an account***: Needs to execute `set_action_thresholds.wasm` with `deploy_threshold` set to 1.

 Once the contract is deployed, the contract's hash will be saved under the `contract_hash` named key.
 This contract uses the new `casper_control_management` function which is only callable if the caller is in the set of administrator accounts specified in `accounts.toml`.
 You will use the public keys defined in the genesis configuration and this configuration will be restricted to only valid peers with known IP addresses.
 You can only use the public keys for the validators use in the genesis block.

 Set of entry points to enable and disable accounts and smart contracts.